Courses & Units

 Minimum enrolment numbers of 12 applies to this offering.
 Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the on-line offering and advised of this change before semester commences.

-This unit is designed to provide students with an understanding of the key subject disciplines, History and Geography, in secondary school.
+This unit is designed to provide students with an understanding of the key subject disciplines, History and Geography, in the secondary school.
 Students will learn about key aspects of historical and geographical knowledge and understanding and skills and begin to understand how such discipline knowledge can be transformed into classroom practice.
-Emphasis will be given to learning about and applying ICT skills and to developing understanding of the importance of fieldwork in History and Geography.
-Students learn how to examine contemporary Australian and international curriculum documents to help plan, teach and evaluate History and Geography lessons.
+Emphasis will be given to learning about how to teach using primary sources and developing an understanding of the importance of fieldwork in History and Geography.
+Students learn how to examine Australian Curriculum: Humanities and Social Sciences for planning, teaching and evaluating History and Geography lessons.
 Students will improve their research skills and knowledge of available teaching and learning resources.
-Students will experience a variety of teacher- and student-centred teaching and learning strategies
+Students will experience a variety of teacher- and student-centred teaching and learning strategies.

 |Unit name||Introduction to Secondary Humanities and Social Sciences Education|

 - International students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).